ideacrew/ea_enterprise/README.md

 Be sure all repositories are up to date with their respective release branches before running any commands!

+## important concepts

+- inside the container:

+- attach to a container:

+- outside the container:

 ## Known issues

 The services `fdsh_gateway`, `enroll` has "localhost" as the "server" on config/mongoid.yml, you need to change it to "mongodb" on lines 12 and 69 (16 and 175 for fdsh_gateway), but **DO NOT COMMIT** this change.